Simpli-Code/ft_printf/README.md

 After compilation you will get an archive file with  .a  extention (which is a static library archive) to link and compile it with your other programs, you need to follow these steps:

-* 1. Compilation: Compile your main program files (*.c) along with any necessary header files using the clang compiler.
+1. Compilation: Compile your main program files (*.c) along with any necessary header files using the clang compiler.

-$ g++ -c main.c -o main.o
+  $ clang -c main.c -o main.o

-* 2. Linking: Link your main program with the static library file (.a file) using the -l option followed by the name of the library, and optionally specify the path to the library using the -L option.
+2. Linking: Link your main program with the static library file (.a file) using the -l option followed by the name of the library, and optionally specify the path to the library using the -L option.

-$ g++ main.o -o my_program -L/path/to/libft -lmylibft
+  $ clang main.o -o my_program -L/path/to/library -lmylibrary

-📑 Index
+# 📑 Index
 @root

 📁 inc: contains the program's headers.